pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ### Limitations & Boundaries

 **What the GPT Doesn't Do**:
-- âŒ Build the directory for you (provides instructions)
+- ❌ Build the directory for you (provides instructions)
-- âŒ Access your Brilliant Directories account
+- ❌ Access your Brilliant Directories account
-- âŒ Execute content creation directly
+- ❌ Execute content creation directly
-- âŒ Provide legal advice on data scraping or compliance
+- ❌ Provide legal advice on data scraping or compliance

 **What the GPT Does**:
-- âœ… Designs complete directory architectures
+- ✅ Designs complete directory architectures
-- âœ… Provides detailed implementation instructions
+- ✅ Provides detailed implementation instructions
-- âœ… Creates content strategies and templates
+- ✅ Creates content strategies and templates
-- âœ… Gives step-by-step configuration guidance
+- ✅ Gives step-by-step configuration guidance

 **Important**: The GPT provides operational guidance.
 Always ensure compliance with:
 - Data privacy regulations (GDPR, CCPA)